 With great interest and dedication, Lars has a focus on the German and Swedish romantic song repertoire.
 This was reflected in his bachelor’s recital project at the Lucerne School of Music with the title Nordic Legends and Myths.
 He regularly works with his duo partners Neus Peris, Miduo Zhuge and Andrea Emanuele.

 Most recently, he made his debut as assistant director to Laura Attridge for Trinity Laban Opera’s production of The Rape of Lucretia (B. Britten).

-Lars is the Crompton Scholar (Trinity Laban Conservatoire) and a member of the Swiss Study Foundation.
+Lars was the Crompton Scholar and a Kathleen Roberts Vocal Scholar (Trinity Laban Conservatoire) and a member of the Swiss Study Foundation.
 Prior to his music studies, Lars completed a Bachelor’s degree in Law at the University of Lucerne (magna cum laude).
 He then worked as a tutorial assistant to Prof. Dr. Jürg-Beat Ackermann (chair of Criminal Law and Criminal Procedure Law at the University of Lucerne) and gained valuable experience in academic work and as a proofreader.
 Since 2006, he has been very active in various positions for the Swiss Guide and Scout Movement.